Skip to main content

 Born in 1971, De Van studied Philosophy at Sorbonne University before enrolling at the prestigious film school FEMIS.
 Here she would meet and befriend future filmmaker Ozon, forming a bond that would fertilise some of the most important and interesting films to ride the crest of the latest New Wave of French cinema.

-Like Cronenberg, De Van approaches her recurring concerns with the philosophical precision of a scalpel.
-Her work falls firmly into the sub-genre of cinema du corps/cinema of the body/body-horror, and it is in this most unsettling field of horror where she contemplates her twisted preoccupations – mainly the increasing schism between mind/soul and body.
-In My Skin approaches this difficult subject matter head on and unflinchingly.
-The increasing dislocation the protagonist Esther (De Van) feels from her own body, is shot in unnerving close up and in as matter of fact a way as you like.
+Her own feature debut In My Skin, is an unsettling, Cronenbergian descent into one woman’s psychological break-down and body mutilation after she suffers a disfiguring accident that leaves a massive gash in her leg.
+The film is an early addition to the current trend of dark and aggressive genre cinema coming out of France at the moment.
+De Van approaches her philosophical concerns with scalpel precision.
+Her work falls firmly into the sub-genre of cinema du corps/cinema of the body/body-horror, and it is in this most unsettling field of horror where she contemplates her twisted preoccupations – mainly the increasing schism between mind, soul and body.
+In My Skin approaches this subject matter unflinchingly.
+The increasing dislocation the protagonist Esther (De Van) feels from her own body, is shot in unnerving close up and in a frank, matter of fact way.
 She soon becomes obsessed with opening the wound on her leg and creating new wounds all over her body.
-Before long she’s also eating slices of skin she removes from her own body.
-It wasn’t enough for De Van to write and direct this feverish nightmare of self-cannibalism, she had to star in it, too – further cementing her status as one of the most original and down-right astounding French filmmakers of the last few years.
+Before long she’s also ingesting slices of skin she removes from her own body.
+It wasn’t enough for De Van to write and direct this feverish nightmare of self-cannibalism, she had to star in it, too – further cementing her status as one of the most original and astounding French filmmakers of the last few years.

 Popular posts from this blog